xentara/xentara-simple-sample-driver/README.md

 The device class has no events or tasks.

 ### Inputs
-The driver supplies an [I/O point](https://docs.xentara.io/xentara/xentara_io_points.html) with model file descriptor `@IOComponent.SimpleSample.Input`, that reads a double precision floating point value from a text file.
+The driver supplies an [skill data point](https://docs.xentara.io/xentara/xentara_skill_data_points.html) with model file descriptor
+`@IOComponent.SimpleSample.Input`, that reads a double precision floating point value from a text file.

 The class can be found in the following files: